 Top Tip: Go early to secure a parking spot, this is a free experience in demand.

 If you don’t want to be bothered about parking or are not visiting by car, or don’t want to walk far, you can take a Dolphin shuttle bus to Chanonry point.

-Chanonry point is a great place to hang out in Scotland with lots of water sports activities ongoing and a stunning lighthouse.
-We first roamed around the lighthouse, where you will also see lots of folks reading a book and having a brunch.
+Chanonry Point is a great place to hang out in Scotland with lots of water sports activities ongoing and a stunning lighthouse.
+We first roamed around the lighthouse, where you will also see lots of folks reading a book and having brunch.
 It is a great idea to grab a bite here by the sea.

-There are plenty sea activities here with multiple ships and yachts sailing by and there were also folks enjoying a kayak here.
-A great way to keep entertained by waiting for dolphins to arrive.
+There are plenty of sea activities here with multiple ships and yachts sailing by and there were also folks enjoying a kayak here.
+A great way to keep entertained is by waiting for dolphins to arrive.

-This below ship when emerged which reminded me of many stories including the Norwegian vikings, copenhagen, Portugal and even India.
+This below ship when emerged which reminded me of many stories including the Norwegian Vikings, Copenhagen, Portugal, and even India.

 After waiting for almost two hours, we started to see dolphins appear.

 Vow, the excitement was real and almost felt like seeing the whales when they were far away, but as promised they came really close to the land in their pods.
 This is an unbeatable experience to see dolphins swim so close to you, playing and throwing salmon fish around.
-They were swimming close by for over an 1 hour while we were there and we had to leave to see other attractions but trust me, I wished I could just watch them all day.
+They were swimming close by for over 1 hour while we were there and we had to leave to see other attractions but trust me, I wished I could just watch them all day.

 - Photography: Carry a tripod, binocular and a zoom lens.
 Set your camera and be ready to click some amazing shots.
 GoPro or any other action camera will be great to get some action shots here both the dolphins when they arrive as well as the water sports etc.